Canon 1D vs Olympus XZ-1

 Studio photographers will appreciate that the Canon 1D (unlike the XZ-1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the XZ-1 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the XZ-1 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the XZ-1 was followed by the Olympus XZ-2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 1D and XZ-1 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Olympus XZ-1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D or the Olympus XZ-1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.